Guide To Fishing For Smallmouth Bass

 Smallies.
 If you enjoy the acrobatic, tail-walking dances and sheer power of a tough adversary, you'll love fishing for smallmouth.
-This is a popular game fish pursued by anglers throughout the country.
-Its natural habitat is in northern, cold waters yet has been stocked and is thriving in a variety of lakes and streams.
+This is a popular game fish pursued by anglers throughout much of the country.
+Its natural habitat is in northern, cold waters.
+However, they have been stocked and are thriving in a wide variety of warmer lakes and streams.
+Visit the Bass Knowledge Center for insight on how bass live.

 The smallmouth, aka smallie, bronzeback, brown bass and brownie, feed primarily on, crustaceans, insects, crayfish, smaller fish and baitfish.
 Ideally smallmouth prefer cooler water than does the largemouth, and are quite comfortable in current.
 Preferring water temperatures of 60 degrees or above, the smallies migrate to deep water and basically hibernate during the coldest seasons of winter.
 During these times they are difficult to catch.
 Small baits, worked very slowly are often the only way to provoke a strike.